gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OS/▶️✔️ 1 Tutorial_OS One Shot (Gate Wallah).md

 	Flag[0]=true;                   Flag[1]=true;
 	turn=1;                         turn=0;
 	while (Flag[1] && turn==1);     while (Flag[0] && turn==0;);
-	C.S                             C.S
+	// C.S //                       // C.S //
 	Flag[0]=False;                  Flag[1]=False;
-	R.S                             R.S
+	// R.S //                       // R.S //
 }

 - Mutual Exclusion ✅
 - Progress ✅
-- Bounded Wait
+- Bounded Wait ✅

-No Starvation ❌
+No Starvation ⭐
 ```

 - Is Process P1 and P2 have there own Flag `Flag[0]` and `Flag[1]`, and both false in starting
 - `Flag[0]=1` -> P0 want to go in C.S, `Flag[1]=1` => P1 want to go in C.S
-- `turn` used for priority and will tell who should go in C.S, at a time `turn=0` or `turn=1`.
+- ==`turn` used for priority== and will tell who should go in C.S, at a time `turn=0` or `turn=1`.
 If Process P0 Execute and Complete C.S, it will set `turn=1` and tell that next time its's P1 turn, So on Completing a Process another want to access C.S waiting one will given priority -> Bounded wait
 - In P0 : `while(Flag[1] && turn==1)` -> `Flag[1]` (P1 want to go in C.S) and `turn==1` (Priority is P1), the P0 -> Infinite Loop, Can't Access and vice versa -> Mutual Exclusion
 - If another process don't want to go in C.S its `Flag=false` and so, the current process's `while(another Process Flag = false && turn)` -> Not infinity -> can enter C.S
+So:
+- **Mutual Exclusion Guaranteed:** At most one process can enter the Critical Section because if both want to enter, `turn` ensures only one proceeds.
+- **Progress Guaranteed:** The decision of which process enters the Critical Section depends on `turn` and `flag`, ensuring no deadlock or indefinite blocking.
+- **Bounded Waiting Guaranteed:** Each process gets a fair chance to enter its Critical Section after at most one entry by the other process.

-**B. Hardware Solutions**
+##### **B. Hardware Solutions**
 1. `TestAndSet()`
 2. `Swap()`

-Solution 1 `(TestAndSet()`): Returns the current value flag and sets it to `true`
+**Solution 1 `(TestAndSet()`):** Returns the current value flag and sets it to `true`
 ```
 		Boolean Lock = False;
 		boolean TestAndSet(Boolean *trg)